Iri3l/my-full-template/README.md

  The Bootstra4 is my second

-resume-project there is the most beautiful CV I ever had, I'm in love with my CV
+resume-project there is the most beautiful CV I ever had, I'm in love with my CV (I meant created by you and copied by me)

+### User Centric Front End Development Project
+This can be found in my_1st_project (ongoing project)